 On this page:

-Gain the skills you need to make a difference in your community with an organizational leadership major or minor from Wright State.
+Gain the skills you need to make a difference in your community with an organizational leadership major, minor, or certificate from Wright State.
 These programs are multidisciplinary, focused on the people side of organizations and managing others.
-An education in organizational leadership can provide you with a broad perspective to prepare for complex social, cultural, and professional issues sure to be encountered.
-There are many great reasons to choose this degree program.
+An education in organizational leadership can provide you with a broad perspective to prepare for complex social, cultural, and professional issues which exist in organizational settings.

 Contact Information